Buyer GuideBuyer evaluation

 6. Structured receivingYes

-7. Real-time inventory tied to receivingYes
+7. Inventory tied to receivingYes, channel-aware

 9. Final-state accounting handoffYes (QuickBooks, Xero)